mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/edit_menu.rst

         .. versionadded:: 4.4.2

     Clear
-        Empty the currently selected area or layer.
+        Empty the currently selected area or total area of all the selected layers.
 Shortcut: :kbd:`Del`

     Fill with Foreground Color
         Fills the layer or selection with the foreground color without taking into account blending modes or opacity.
 Shortcut: :kbd:`Shift + Backspace`